juliakimseohyeon/kong-app/README.md

 - Parents:
   - that want to help teach their children about plants in a fun and engaging way
 - Children (12+):
-  - that want to create and collect their own "Pokemon"-like creature illustrations
+  - that want to create and collect their own Pokémon-like creature illustrations
 - Nature Lovers:
   - that want to keep track of the plants they've found